Betoken/betoken/README.md

 ## BETOKEN:
 ### THE DECENTRALIZED TOKEN HEDGE FUND

-Betoken is a smart contract that allows participants to join in a group fund to invest in ERC20 tokens on the Ethereum blockchain.
+Betoken is a decentralized hedge fund that uses its own internal prediction market to invest in ERC20 tokens.

  <hr>